CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-ms-emailing.md

 // execute the call
 print_r($api->post("ms/emailing", $parameters));

-// return the id of created request if succesful
+// returns the id of created request if succesful
 ```

 This example requires our [REST API class](rest-php).